 What would you tell an incoming freshman about CTE?

-If you can see yourself working in a field that the high school offers courses in, you might as well test it out, get some hands-on experience, and take the opportunity to start you career.
+If you can see yourself working in a field that the high school offers courses in, you might as well test it out, get some hands-on experience, and take the opportunity to start your career.